What is it?

 There are few costs associated with homework, though there are implications for staff time for preparation and marking.
 With younger children there may be additional resources required (such as reading books or games for children to take home).
 Overall costs are estimated as very low.

 There are few costs associated with homework, though there are implications for staff time for preparation and marking, and in some cases additional resources such as reading books may be required.
 Overall, costs are estimated as very low.

 What should I consider?

-Planned and focused activities are more beneficial than homework which is more regular but routine or not linked with what is being learned in class.
+Planned and focused activities are more beneficial than homework which is more regular but may be routine or not linked with what is being learned in class.

 A variety of tasks with different levels of challenge is likely to be beneficial.

-The quality of homework is more important than the quantity.
+The broader evidence suggests that the quality of homework is more important than the quantity.
 Students should receive specific and timely feedback on homework.

 Have you made the purpose of homework clear to children (e.g. to increase a specific area of knowledge, or fluency in a particular area)?